-- 1. Estimate the risk of pregnancy outcomes (SA, induced termination, stillbirth, livebirth) and the risk of infant outcomes (preterm birth,SGA) for livebirths among the 3 study cohorts. - 2.
+- 1. Estimate the risk of pregnancy outcomes (SA, induced termination, stillbirth, livebirth) and the risk of infant outcomes (preterm birth, SGA, postnatal growth deficiency, and infant development delay) for livebirths among the 3 study cohorts. - 2.
 Pending sufficient sample size (Section 9.5), to compare the risk of pregnancy and infant outcomes in Cohort 1 compared to, separately, Cohort 2 and Cohort 3.